Kitchen Renovation Planning for Toronto Homeowners — 2026 Guide

 The countertop is both a functional worksurface and a major visual element.
 Here are the most common options and what to consider for each:

-Material2026 Installed Cost (per sq ft, CAD)Key Characteristics
+Material2026 installed cost (per sq ft, CAD)Key characteristics

 Quartz (engineered)$50–$200+Non-porous, stain-resistant, low maintenance.
 Consistent patterning.
 Widest price range and most popular choice.